-- Provide additional program enhancement teachers adequate to offer the standard course of study.
+- Provide additional program enhancement teachers adequate to offer the (3) standard course of study. - 4 - Change the duty-free period allocation to one teacher assistant per 400 (4) average daily membership.

-Change the duty-free period allocation to one teacher assistant per 400 - (4) Change the duty-free period allocation to one teacher assistant per 400 average daily membership. - (5) Provide a base for the consolidated funds allotment of at least seven hundred seventeen thousand three hundred sixty dollars (\$717,360), excluding textbooks, for the 2013-2014 fiscal year and a base of seven hundred seventeen thousand three hundred sixty dollars (\$717,360) for the 2014-2015 fiscal year. - (6) Allot vocational education funds for grade six as well as for grades seven through 12.
+(5) Provide a base for the consolidated funds allotment of at least seven hundred seventeen thousand three hundred sixty dollars (\$717,360), excluding textbooks, for the 2013-2014 fiscal year and a base of seven hundred seventeen thousand three hundred sixty dollars (\$717,360) for the 2014-2015 fiscal year.

+Allot vocational education funds for grade six as well as for grades seven (6) through 12.
 If funds appropriated for each fiscal year for small school system supplemental funding are not adequate to fully fund the program, the State Board of Education shall reduce the amount allocated to each county school administrative unit on a pro rata basis.
 This formula is solely a basis for distribution of supplemental funding for certain county school administrative units and is not intended to reflect any measure of the adequacy of the educational program or funding for public schools.
 The formula also is not intended to reflect any commitment by the General Assembly to appropriate any additional supplemental funds for such county administrative units.